Book Clubs

 Meets every third Wednesday of the month.

 A Millennial is a person generally born in the ‘80s or ‘90s, known for ruining many aspects of society... and now we’re coming for book club.
-Join us for a new kind of book club for Millennials, by Millennials, every third Wednesday of the month.
-This book club is no-pressure: meaning, you read what YOU want!
-Join our librarians to talk about what you’ve read, what you’re currently reading, and what you’re reading next.
+Join our librarians for a no-pressure, read-what-you-want book club every third Wednesday of the month.
+Talk about what you’ve read, what you’re currently reading, and what you’re reading next.

 New members are always welcome.
 Register online for the Zoom link.